Recovery Coaching is a peer-based support service aimed at working with individuals who have substance use disorders.

-We experience the best and the worst of addiction.
 Recovery happens and is for everyone- as they define it for themselves.
 Considering our shared human experiences, there aren’t many achievements that are more rewarding than finding one’s path to recovery.
 The path is unique to every individual, but the joys abound to everyone involved.
-We are humbled, honored, and privileged to walk with so many in their recovery.
+Recovery Allies is humbled, honored, and privileged to walk with so many in their recovery.

 Value in Recovery Coaches

 Recovery Allies provides trainings to professionals at all levels of care and from multiple disciplines.

 Recovery Allies provides recovery coach specific trainings for ethics, professionalism, and working with a variety of specialized populations.

 Recovery Allies actively engages with Community Mental Health Agencies, regional entities, and behavioral health providers throughout Michigan to transform policy, procedure, and response to substance use and recovery.